 But optimal actionability requires more than intuition.
 As occupiers returned, many of them did so piecemeal, with skeleton crews on abbreviated schedules.
 Some have come back in shifts, which meant fewer occupants at a given time, but also more total time with at least some people in the office.

 These nuances are difficult to keep in mind without access to the kind of timely occupancy data that is available from modern software platforms, like Genea’s Access Control Portal.
 Consider the following real-life illustration from a client property, taken directly from the administrative view of this system:

 Here the impact of the lockdowns is starkly visible.
 The “normal” daily occupancy of over 600 people in early March dropped to fewer than 200 in the space of a week.
 Even by August, physical occupancy was closer to lockdown levels than to the time before, though patterns like low attendance on Fridays are still visible.

 More important than total physical occupancy, however is floor-or suite-level occupancy.
 Today’s more sophisticated access control hardware systems allow for essentially-real-time tracking at this level.
 But even absent this, periodically cross-checking building entry data with tenant rosters gives a view into which spaces are being used and how long for.

 Even with only this information, building managers can make BMS adjustments to HVAC schedules to account for spaces that remain completely empty for long periods of time.
 As will be shown later, there is an easier way to achieve real savings by avoiding unnecessary use of HVAC in unoccupied zones.

-Stay tuned for part two of this series “Giving Tenants More Control”, which focuses on how putting tenants in the driver’s seat is beneficial for all parties involved.
+Stay tuned for part two of this series about tenant empowerment technology, “Giving Tenants More Control”, which focuses on how putting tenants in the driver’s seat is beneficial for all parties involved.

 Download a copy of the case study to learn how Genea’s cloud-based platform can help your building maximize energy and cost savings while minimizing manual processes.